STEMshoots – Strengthening our Community’s STEM Ecosystem.

 Our SRTS team awards:

-- 2016 won 2 Gold and 2 Silver New Jersey Safe Routes to School Awards, for our program over the last 5 years.
+- 2016 won 2 gold and 2 silver New Jersey Safe Routes to School Awards, for our program over the last 5 years.
 In 2022-2024 again won gold for the municipality and all 3 eligible schools

-- receive AAA Community Traffic Safety Hero Award, 2015.
+- received AAA Community Traffic Safety Hero Award, 2015.
 Good Scout award from Patriots Path Council, 2020.

 - earn a Net Promoter Rating of 39 at AWR and 9 at SB in our 2016 Parent Surveys